Pillow Top vs. Euro Top: What's the Difference?

 In terms of appearance, a pillow top mattress looks like someone just laid a giant pillow blanket over the mattress, but it’s actually stitched onto the mattress to keep it from falling off.
 However, there is a slight gap between the mattress and pillow top.
 So it may appear thick, but it won’t be as dense.

-Pillow top mattresses can feel softer than euro tops because they’re less taught on the mattress, allowing you to sink in a bit more.
+Pillow top mattresses can feel softer than euro tops because they’re less taut on the mattress, allowing you to sink in a bit more.
 That being said, pillow tops also tend to shift around more as you move or change positions; however, this can be minimized by adding a mattress cover and sheets.

 Examples of Pillow Top Mattresses